-- 1. Placement Testing Required for all students, except transfer students with passing grades in English and math.
-All students are required to take the ABHE Bible Knowledge Test for proper placement in Bible courses. - If the student scores in the acceptable range on the placement tests they will be admitted to the college.
-[Baseline scores for placement tests: Math - 17; Reading - 20; Bible Knowledge - 30]
+Placement Testing - Required for all students, except transfer students with passing grades in English and Math.
+All students are required to take the ABHE Bible Knowledge Test for proper placement in Bible courses.

-- 2) If a student scores below the baseline they will be required to take remedial classes.
-Two options are available: - a) The student may be admitted as Regular Status, receiving Financial Aid, but required to take remedial courses.
-[If the combined score in Math and Reading is 35 or less, but greater than 20] - b) The student may be admitted on Probationary Status, receiving no Financial Aid; however, permitted to take at least two remedial courses and passing with a 'C' or better.
+- 1) If a student scores in the acceptable range on the placement tests they will be admitted to the college without having to take remedial classes.
+[Baseline scores for placement tests: Math 17; Reading 20; Bible Knowledge 30] - 2) If a student scores below the baseline they will be required to take remedial classes.
+Two options are available:

+- a) A student may be admitted as Regular Status, receiving Financial Aid, but required to take remedial courses.
+[If the combined score in Math and Reading is 35 or less, but greater than 20] - b) A student may be admitted on Probationary Status, receiving no Financial Aid; however, permitted to take at least two remedial courses and passing with a 'C' or better before receiving financial aid.
 [If the combined score in Math and Reading is below 20]